gegian22/latin102portfolio21/quiz2.md

  b.Eurytion, masculine singular
  c.Genitive singular because he is the brother of the centaurs.

-4. Nessus, who Hercules killed, tried to rape Deianira.
+4. Nessus, who Hercules killed❌, tried to rape Deianira.
  a. quem
  b.
 Nessus, masculine singular
  c.
 It is the accusative singular because it is expressing the direct object.